Abellio ScotRail: History

 In November 2013, Transport Scotland announced that Abellio, Arriva, FirstGroup, MTR Corporation and National Express had been shortlisted to bid for the new ScotRail franchise.
 In October 2014, the franchise was awarded to Abellio.
-The franchise was to operate for seven years with a three-year extension available contingent on performance criteria being met.
-Abellio began operating the franchise on 1 April 2015 and it opened the Borders Railway on 6 September 2015.
+The franchise was set to operate for a seven year period, although provisions were included for a three-year extension contingent on the operator fulfilling various performance criteria.
+On 1 April 2015, Abellio began operating the ScotRail franchise.

+On 6 September 2015, Abellio ScotRail opened the Borders Railway, a non-electrified largely single-track line roughly following the alignment of the northern part of the long-closed Waverley Route.
+During its first month of operations, 125,971 passengers travelled on the Borders Railway, far in excess of projections.
+As a result of overcrowding, Abellio ScotRail quickly started running trains with up to six carriages at peak hours and leased additional parking space near Tweedbank station.

-In June 2016, the RMT union announced that train conductors would be going on strike several times during the summer months in protest at more driver only trains.
-Six 24-hour and three 48-hour strikes were held on ScotRail services during June and July 2016.
-An agreement was reached in September 2016, bringing an end to the dispute.
-It was agreed that the new Class 385 trains would have the doors controlled by both the driver and the conductors, the driver opening the doors and the conductors closing them.
+In June 2016, the National Union of Rail, Maritime and Transport Workers (RMT) announced that train conductors would be going on strike several times during the summer months in protest at the running of greater numbers of driver-only operated trains.
+During June and July 2016, a total of six 24-hour and three 48-hour strikes were conducted by staff working for Abellio ScotRail.
+An agreement was reached in September 2016 that brought an end to the dispute and therefore service disruption.
+It was agreed that the new Class 385 trains would have the doors controlled by both the driver and the conductors, the driver opening the doors while the conductors closing them.

-On 20 January 2017 the managing director of ScotRail and the ScotRail alliance stepped down from his role after 18 months in the company.
-Within a few days Alex Hynes was named as the new managing director.
+During January 2017, the Scottish government and Abellio ScotRail's management clashed over a government-directed scheme to compensate rail passengers for disruptions on the rail network with free tickets; funding for the scheme had not been agreed before the government publicly spoke on the effort leading to tense talks between management and MSPs.
+That same month, Phil Verster, the managing director of Abellio ScotRail and the ScotRail alliance, abruptly stepped down from his role shortly following the compensation scheme dispute being publicised.
+Several days later, Alex Hynes was named as the company's new managing director.